Aungphyohan5/the-snowbird-exchange/README.md

 # the-snowbird-exchange
-A weather and currency exchange website for Canadians looking to winter in Mexico
+A weather and currency exchange website for Canadians looking to winter abroad.